Tag

 What snow activities are available at Lake Mountain Alpine Resort?

 The resort caters for tobogganing, cross country skiing and snow play.
-There are 3 toboggan runs at the resort.
-From this 2024 season, if you wish to use the toboggan runs, 2 of these are ticketed.
+There are 4 toboggan runs at the resort.
+From this 2025 season, if you wish to use the toboggan runs, 3 of these are ticketed.

-Village Toboggan Run and Mini Toboggan Run are included with the Toboggan Park Access (20 AUD per person, free for under 5s).
-The Magic Carpet (the conveyor belt that takes you back up the hill) is also included in this price.
-These 2 toboggan runs are topped up with artificial snow throughout the season if there is not sufficient snow.
+Village Toboggan Run, Koala Creek and Mini Toboggan Run are included with the Toboggan Access Ticket (30 AUD per person, Adult and Child Under 5 can ride together for 40 AUD per person).
+The Magic Carpet (the conveyor belt that takes you back up the hill) is also included in this price but may operate or not depending on how busy and weather conditions.

 Magic Carpet on the Village Toboggan Run